 Winter is here!
-Although global warming has done a great deal of damage to the planet that should ultimately result in less winters but we are yet to get there.
+Although global warming has done a great deal of damage to the planet that should ultimately result in fewer winters we are yet to get there.
 The months of December and January still make our fingers and nose chill.

 Broadly speaking, there are two types of heaters in the market- radiation heaters and convection heaters.
 Radiation heaters are the ones that radiate infrared waves while convection heaters heat up the surrounding air in the room.

-Both quartz and halogen heaters are radiation based devices.
+Both quartz and halogen heaters are radiation-based devices.
 The more surprising thing is the technology used behind these types of heaters is exactly the same.
 This sounds weird, right?
-Why would brands call same technology with two names?
-Well, that was the question I asked after finding this fact.
+Why would brands call the same technology with two names?
+Well, that was the question I asked after finding out about this fact.

-Now that we have discussed what halogen/quartz heaters are and how they work, let us check out some of the good options available out there.
+Best Budget Heaters: Now that we have discussed what halogen/quartz heaters are and how they work, let us check some of the good options available out there.
 In my research, I found these two products really interesting.

 Bajaj has a really great name in the Indian market when it comes to home appliances.
 Its RHX-2 Halogen Room Heater hails with a price tag of around 1500 rupees and has also got great reviews from customers.